History of the Pittsburgh Steelers: 2013–2018: "Killer B's" era

+The 2016 season saw the Steelers win the AFC North and make the playoffs for the third straight year, playing on both Thanksgiving and Christmas Day, a first since the 2011 Green Bay Packers.
+They defeated the Miami Dolphins and Kansas City Chiefs in the Wild Card and Divisional rounds of the playoffs respectively.
+Their victory over the Chiefs was particularly notable as the team scored 18 points with no touchdowns as it took six field goals from Chris Boswell to win the game 18-16.
+This is the first time in NFL history a team has not scored a touchdown in a postseason game and won.
+They then lost to the eventual Super Bowl champion New England Patriots in the AFC Championship Game.
+This season was also the final under the ownership of Dan Rooney, who died on April 13, 2017.

 Le'Veon Bell was slated to become a free agent, but the Steelers signed him to a franchise tag prior to the season.
 For Antonio Brown, however, the team signed a new five year, $68-million contract, making him the highest paid receiver in the NFL.
 Notable draft additions included linebacker T. J. Watt, brother of All-Pro defensive end J. J. Watt, and wideout JuJu Smith-Schuster.
 The Steelers finished with a dominant 13–3 record, barely missing out on the number 1 seed in the AFC due to a loss to the New England Patriots that involved a potential Steelers go-ahead touchdown getting controversially called back.
 Despite the hype surrounding the team, the Steelers were upset in the Divisional round of the playoffs 45–42 by the Jacksonville Jaguars, who made their first playoff appearance in ten years.
 After the loss to the Jaguars, Pittsburgh faced heavy criticism from the media and their fans for looking past the Jaguars and anticipating a rematch with the Patriots in the AFC Title Game.